Adolescents and young people

 GreeneWorks is especially concerned with helping adolescents improve their sexual and reproductive health.
 Reducing the risks of unprotected sex and premature childbearing has a dramatic impact on young people’s prospects—positively affecting their education, earning potential, well-being, and the lives of their children.
 Our work emphasizes the active role young people can play in advocating for themselves and how to support them in shaping their own futures.

-- Greene worked with the USAID’s Interagency Youth Working Group and Family Health International to organize the Protecting and Empowering Adolescent Girls: Evidence for the Global Health Initiative conference in 2010.
+Greene worked with the USAID’s Interagency Youth Working Group and Family Health International to organize the Protecting and Empowering Adolescent Girls: Evidence for the Global Health Initiative Conference (2010).

-Poor Health, Poor Women: How Reproductive Health Affects Poverty, a summary of this work, was published by the Woodrow Wilson Center.
+Poor Health, Poor Women: How Reproductive Health Affects Poverty, a summary of this work, was published by the Woodrow Wilson International Center for Scholars.